Types of Degrees Athletic Training Majors Are Getting

 How Much Do Athletic Training Majors Make?

 Athletic Trainer majors often go into careers with median salaries of $49,280.
 This median refers to all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

 Amount of Education Required for Careers Related to Athletic Training

-Some degrees associated with athletic trainer may require an advanced degree, while others may not even require a bachelor’s in the field.
+Some careers associated with athletic trainer require an advanced degree while some may not even require a bachelor’s.
 In general, the more advanced your degree the more career options will open up to you.
 However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.

 |Education Level||Percentage of Workers|